jackdbd/calderone/packages/checks/.ae/checks.api.md

 // @public
 export const isOnGithub: (env: NodeJS.ProcessEnv) => boolean;

-// Warning: (ae-missing-release-tag) "isOnLocalContainer" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public
-export const isOnLocalContainer: (env: NodeJS.ProcessEnv) => boolean;

 // Warning: (ae-missing-release-tag) "isSpanishVat" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)